Zolske/project-1_weekend-break/assets/docs/project-1_assessment-criteria.md

 Information Hierarchy

-* Semantic markup is used to convey structure - all information displayed on the site is presented in an organised fashion, with each piece of information being easy to find
+* Semantic mark-up is used to convey structure - all information displayed on the site is presented in an organised fashion, with each piece of information being easy to find
 * all resources on the site are easy to find, allowing users to navigate the layout of the site intuitively
 * information is presented and categorised in terms of its priority